Topological Thermodynamics of Black Holes: Revisiting the methods of winding numbers calculation: Topological black strings

 Black strings are particular cases of a class of solutions known as black branes.
 Black branes arise as higher-dimensional generalizations of black holes, obtained by extending the horizon along $p$ translationally invariant spatial directions \cite{Duff:1987cs}.
 In general, their horizons have topology $S^{D-p-2} \times \mathbb{R}^p$.
 The case $p=1$ corresponds precisely to black strings, whose horizons take the form $S^{D-3} \times \mathbb{R}$.
 These objects can thus be regarded as cylindrical analogues of black holes.
 Unlike their spherically symmetric counterparts, however, black branes (and in particular black strings) exist only in asymptotically anti–de Sitter (AdS) spacetimes \cite{Bellucci:2010gb}.
 The AdS background is especially relevant in gravitational physics due to the AdS/CFT correspondence \cite{Becker:2006dvp}, which provides a powerful framework to probe the duality between gravity and gauge theories \cite{Witten:1998qj,Witten:1998zw,Henningson:1998gx,Polchinski:1995mt,Polchinski:1994fq}.
 A four-dimensional black string solution in cylindrical coordinates was first obtained by Lemos \cite{Lemos_1995}.
 This static solution in an asymptotically anti–de Sitter (AdS) spacetime features a cylindrical horizon with translational symmetry.
 Lemos also extended this solution to include electric charge \cite{Lemos_1996}, producing charged black strings with modified horizon structure and thermodynamic properties.
 Since its introduction, this class of solutions has been widely studied \cite{Carvalho:2022eli,Henriquez-Baez:2022ubu,Cunha:2022kep,Muniz:2022otq,Sriling:2021lpr,Awad:2002cz,lima2022blackstringbouncetraversable,lima2023chargedblackstringbounce,Fatima_2012,Nilton:2022jji}, providing valuable insights into the geometry and physics of cylindrical black holes.

-In the context of General Relativity, Black Strings are solutions to Einstein's equations that encompass a cylindrically symmetric black hole.
+In the context of General Relativity, black strings are solutions to Einstein's equations that encompass a cylindrically symmetric black hole.
 We consider here the static case, that is, independent of time.
 In this condition, there are three killing vectors, as shown \cite{Lemos_1995}: $\frac{\partial}{\partial z}$, which corresponds to translational symmetry along the axis, $\frac{\partial}{\partial \phi}$, which encloses periodic trajectories around the axis and $\frac{\partial}{\partial t}$, which corresponds to invariance under temporal translations.

 For this type of solution, the cosmological constant must be negative.
-We are considering the coordinates $x^\mu = (t,r,\phi,z)$ which vary according to the intervals: $t\in(-\infty,+\infty)$, $r\in[0,+\infty)$, $\phi \in [0,2\pi]$ e $z\in(-\infty,+\infty)$.
+This requirement follows from the definition $\alpha^2=-\Lambda/3>0$, which ensures that $\alpha$ is real only for $\Lambda<0$ \cite{Lemos_1995}.
+Thus, the spacetime is asymptotically anti--de Sitter, and the negative cosmological constant supports the cylindrical black string geometry considered here.
+We are considering the coordinates $x^\mu = (t,r,\phi,z)$ which vary according to the intervals: $t\in(-\infty,+\infty)$, $r\in[0,+\infty)$, $\phi \in [0,2\pi]$ and $z\in(-\infty,+\infty)$.
 As mentioned previously our study of black strings will be limited to neutral and charged black strings.
 The neutral black string is characterized by the action